Karst processes in Niue

 Coast of Niue represents abrupt cliff – it is constantly washed out by sea waves.
-But, contrary to similar basalt or granite cliffs, here are no streams falling over the edge in the ocean.
+But, contrary to similar basalt or granite cliffs, there are no streams falling over the edge in the ocean.
 Such streams disappear in numerous cracks and seeps of carbonate rock well before the coast.

 Caves meet ocean

 The cave streams of Niue inevitably reach the ocean.
-Ocean also takes active part in cave formation.
+Ocean also takes an active part in cave formation.
 First: the powerful waves wash out the cave entrance.
 Second: waves cause sharp, constant air pressure changes in the cave.
 Sometimes the rocks are literally blown out through the cracks.
 Third: the salty water facilitates dissolution of carbonates.

 Such processes are observed along the whole coast of Niue – here have formed hundreds of chasms and caves, numerous natural arches and blowholes.

 Possibly the best and most impressive place to see all these processes is Talava Caves and Arches.

 This amazing natural landmark starts as a cave – a beautiful cave with numerous stalactites and other dripstone formations.
 This cave has one exit towards the sea (dangerous when the sea is rough) and another – towards a large sinkhole.